 Distance: 1.5 miles round trip

-Silver Falls – TOP PICK in all of Washington
+Silver Falls – TOP PICK at Mount Rainier National Park

 Kid friendly rating: 10 – we love everything about this kid friendly hike.
 There is a thermal feature, mossy forest, a narrow bridge across a gorge, a perpetual rainbow at Silver Falls itself.
 It’s also a perfect hike.